 NO. The batteries are designed to be water resistant but not to be used in submerged underwater sports.
 This will not only destroy your battery but void your warranty as well.

 We understand the fear of a fire in an aircraft is real and justified.
-We also understand people fear that a lithium battery will spontaneously self-combust with no warning and reason and catch everything near it on fire too.
 We want to address this fear.
-The EarthX batteries are LFP chemistry, or lithium iron phosphate, the most abuse tolerant and requires a lot of energy to force them into thermal runaway.
-The term thermal runaway can mean different things and for a LFP battery, it does not mean a 3-foot-tall explosion of flames, it means it will produce a lot of smoke for about 10 minutes.
+The EarthX batteries are LFP chemistry, or lithium iron phosphate, the most abuse tolerant and require a lot of energy to force them into thermal runaway.
+The term “thermal runaway” can mean different things, and for a LFP battery, it does not mean an explosion of flames, it means it will produce a lot of smoke for about 10 minutes.
 (It should be noted the type of chemistry that does cause a large fire ball is the most used cell in the world, a Lithium Cobalt cell.
-This is found in your cell phone, your tablet, your laptop, etc. On a commercial flight, if you are traveling on a 737 with 204 person capacity, it would be typical to have around 300 of these batteries in the cabin with you as a reference point).
+This is found in your cell phone, your tablet, your laptop, etc. On a commercial flight, if you are traveling on a 737 with 204 person capacity, it would be typical to have around 300 of these batteries in the cabin with you).

 To cause a thermal runaway with the EarthX battery, many things in your aircraft, and you as a pilot, would have failed.
 First, your regulator would have to fail.
-Then your over voltage protection on your aircraft would have to fail.
-Then you as a pilot would have to fail and not turn your charging system off (alternator off) as you see the voltage and amps climb, destroying all your electronics on your panel and popping fuses everywhere in the process.
+Then, your over voltage protection on your aircraft would have to fail.
+Then, you as a pilot would have to fail and not turn your charging system off (alternator off) as you see the voltage and amps climb, destroying all your electronics on your panel and popping fuses everywhere in the process.
 If you did nothing but continued to fly, and if the batteries protection failed too or you exceeded the protection limits (over 100V), it takes about 7 minutes of this type of runaway energy to cause a thermal runaway with the battery.
-The FAA TSO certified approved battery, the ETX900-TSO,and the ETX900-VNT, are in a fireproof containment system (internally) and is a sealed battery that is vented overboard, so even in this catastrophic state, the smoke is pushed overboard and it is not a battery safety issue and it does not cause anything near it to heat or catch on fire either.
+The FAA TSO certified approved battery, the ETX900-TSO,and the ETX900-VNT, are in a fireproof containment system (internally) and is a sealed battery that is vented overboard, so even in this catastrophic state, the smoke is pushed overboard and it does not cause anything near it to heat or catch on fire.

 What safety features are included with EarthX lithium batteries?

 Since inception in 2009, EarthX has designed their lithium batteries with a micro-processor-controlled battery management system (BMS) to provide safety and performance features for your battery.
-EarthX is not new to providing lithium iron phosphate batteries.
-Over the past 13 years, has become the most trusted and used lithium battery in the experimental aircraft market and by working closely with OEM’s and engine manufacturers a like, this BMS has been developed to be one of the most reliable in the industry.
-EarthX is not only the exclusive provider for the Indy Race Cars, but EarthX is also the first company in the world and in history to have an FAA TSO certified aircraft battery as a testament to the safety and quality of the batteries.
+We have worked closely with OEM’s and engine manufacturers alike, to assure the BMS has been developed to be one of the most reliable in the industry.

 Features of the BMS protection:

-• In the Hundred series, an alert LED fault light to communicate an issue on battery itself or can be remotely monitored with a 12V LED
+- In the Hundred series, an alert LED fault light will annunciate an issue on the battery locally or it can be remotely monitored with a LED on your panel

-• In the Hundred series, the BMS board is redundant so there is no single point failure
+- In the Hundred series, the BMS board is redundant as there is no single point of failure

 Battery design safety features: